-Our graduate certificate in Health Services Management covers health rights and responsibilities, health services finances and other topics specific to the healthcare field.
-You can earn this as a standalone certificate or stack it into a Master of Public Administration degree or MBA with a specialization in Health Services at DeVry.
+Our Graduate Certificate in Health Services Management program covers health rights and responsibilities, health services finances and other topics specific to the healthcare field.
+You can earn this as a standalone certificate or stack it into a Master of Public Administration degree or MBA with a Specialization in Health Services at DeVry.

-Our MBA with a concentration in Health Services covers high-level issues in healthcare economics, but also covers key skills to help you learn how to think critically with healthcare related legal and ethical issues, learn about health insurance trends, explore healthcare finance and more.
+Our MBA with a Specialization in Health Services covers high-level issues in healthcare economics.
+It also covers key skills to help you learn how to think critically about healthcare-related legal and ethical issues, learn about health insurance trends, explore healthcare finance and more.